gatsbyjs/gatsby/docs/contributing/managing-pull-requests.md

 #### gatsby-dev-cli

 `gatsby-dev-cli` is a command-line tool for local Gatsby development.
-When making changes in gatsby packages, this helps copy changes in the packages to a Gatsby site that you can test your changes on.
+When making changes in Gatsby packages, this helps copy changes in the packages to a Gatsby site that you can test your changes on.

 Check out the [`gatsby-dev-cli` README](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-dev-cli) to learn more.